 Dr. Robert Farley

-I am the Head of Medical Physics at South Tees Hospitals NHS Foundation Trust, with a scientific specialism in radiotherapy physics, and the Deputy Director of the Professional and Standards Council at IPEM; I also identify as cis-gay.
+I am the Head of Medical Physics & Clinical Engineering at The Leeds Teaching Hospitals NHS Foundation Trust, with a scientific specialism in radiotherapy physics, and the Deputy Director of the Professional and Standards Council at IPEM; I also identify as cis-gay.

 One of the difficulties that LGBT+ people face, in particular, is their inherent invisibility, which means that they have to make their identity known in a proactive manner by ‘coming out’; this in itself presents many challenges and is a continuous, life-long process.
 I find it quite stressful and very hard work when I am in an environment where I am not out, so inevitably it happens that I do come out (though not always in the way I intend).
 My colleagues have always been very supportive and I have never once regretted being out at work.